 The English Department runs a series of Research skills seminars.
 Relevant training sessions run by other departments and instituitons such as the Institute for English Studies will be advertised.

 The faculty runs a series of interdisciplinary seminars, workshops and lectures for practice-based students.

 Advice and pastoral support is initially by your supervisor (advice on the content and direction of your PhD), your advisor or relevant Director of Graduate Studies (pastoral matters), or the departmental administrator (admin queries), and also by various facilities in the college.

 See also our page with Information for Current Students in Postgraduate Research for full information on training and support provided.

-Click here for details of our current postgraduate research students, by Research Area:
+Click here for details of our current postgraduate research students: